opendata-stuttgart/sensors-software/readme.md

 * esp8266-arduino	programming esp8266 with arduino code/IDE
 * r-scripts	sensor data analysis with R
 * schematics	frizzing schematics (not updated, 2016-03-01)

+# Development

+The development is done in the beta branch.